Travel to Belgium

 Who

-You can use a calculator to see how many days remain on your visa, please consult the calculator.
-In order to obtain correct results you have to use the electronic calculator in an appropriate manner, fur this purpose you’ll also will find the “PDF user’s guide” on the same website of the EU.
+To find out how many days you have left on your visa, please use the online calculator.
+To obtain correct results, you must use the electronic calculator correctly; for this purpose, you will find a "PDF user guide" on the same EU website.

-If you want to check if you need a visa C, you can visit the website of the Immigration Office
+If you want to check if you need a C visa, you can visit the website of the Immigration Office

 When